LuxDL/Lux.jl/docs/src/manual/migrate_from_flux.md

 ## Can we still use Flux Layers?

-If you have `Flux` loaded in your code, you can use the function [`Lux.transform`](@ref) to automatically convert your model to `Lux`.
+If you have `Flux` loaded in your code, you can use the function [`FromFluxAdaptor`](@ref) to automatically convert your model to `Lux`.
 Note that in case a native Lux counterpart isn't available, we fallback to using `Optimisers.destructure`.